The Neuroscience Program

-Neuroscience can be broadly defined as the study of brain, which includes such areas as development, sensation and perception, behavior, cognition, learning and memory, movement, sleep, stress, aging and neurological and psychiatric disorders.
+Neuroscience is the study of brain and nervous system and includes the study of sub-disciplines such as: development, sensation and perception, behavior, cognition, learning and memory, movement, sleep, stress, aging and neurological and psychiatric disorders.
 The discipline of neuroscience also includes the study of molecules, cells and genes responsible for nervous system functioning.

 Approximately 33% of the students who graduate with a major in Neuroscience from Allegheny College continue their neuroscience education in graduate school, 28% enter medical, veterinary, or physical therapy school, 14% find employment as research technicians at major research universities, 7% work as counselors or teachers, and 4% work in medical or pharmaceutical sales.